 Imagine the expression of utter « surprise » of PM Dr. Spinosa and Judge Dr. Passarini in hearing the testimony at the trial of Dr. Morselli, the Technical Expert appointed by the same Prosecution, certifying that the content in caffeine of one tablet of Animine was 70mg (less than a Redbull, a little more than a Coca Cola).

 Obviously the alleged offence was quickly shelved, with undisguised embarrassment, no apology given and no explanations asked to those who brought forward the unverified accusation.

 - THE “ASTERISKS” -

-As during the search at my home and studio, dated 08.12.1998 and disposed by PM Dr Spinosa, the NAS could not find what they were looking for (EPO, HGH, IGF-1, testosterone, DHEA, steroids, Animine, etc.), they decided to seize the "medical records" of my athletes, which reported performance tests, training programs and laboratory tests.
+During the search at my home and studio, dated 08.12.1998 and disposed by PM Dr Spinosa, since the NAS could not find what they were looking for (EPO, HGH, IGF-1, testosterone, DHEA, steroids, Animine, etc.), they therefore decided to seize the "medical records" of my athletes, which reported performance tests, training programs and laboratory tests.